 A note on child sexual abuse

 Child sexual abuse occurs when a child under 16 years old is used by an adult or older child in a sexual way.
 Children don’t usually report the abuse directly, especially as it tends to be carried out by someone they trust.
 Look out for these things:

 If you suspect a child is being abused, contact Oranga Tamariki on 0508 FAMILY (0508 326 459) where you can speak to a trained social worker.

 What is consent?

-Consent is required when two people agree to take part in sexual activity.
+Consent is required when 2 people agree to take part in sexual activity.
 Without consent from both people, sexual activity is illegal.
 In New Zealand, you must be over 16 years of age to consent to sexual activity.

 Consent is a continuous process – just because you said yes initially, it doesn’t mean you can’t change your mind.
 And just because you have had sex with this person in the past, this doesn’t guarantee consent to sex in the future.
 Consent must be given freely without pressure or coercion from the other person.

 Read more about consent.